Tue Jun 3 2025

 nodesource sysrc.local

-In this FreeBSD example, we configure the system RC globally with
+}In this FreeBSD example, we configure the system RC globally with

-which apply, if sysrc.local
+service_sysrc which apply, if sysrc.local is

 found in the root of the node directory, it’s sourcing in the current

-scope via the help of nodesource sysrc.local
+scope via the help of nodesource sysrc.local.

-The file nodes/hostname/sysrcl.local
+The file nodes/hostname/sysrcl.local contains the

 following: